onqtam/headjack/src/evarrow.md

 >
 > As knowledge accumulated across the generations, the modelling capacity improved its ability to predict the consequences of possible behaviours.
 It became more accurate, could predict the consequences of wider ranges of events, and could evaluate the effects of possible adaptations over wider and wider scales of space and time.
 This improvement in adaptability continued the evolutionary progression that began with the emergence of the first simple change-and-test processes that adapted organisms for the inside/now.
 Since the first simple processes emerged, internal adaptive processes have progressively developed the capacity to take into account the effects of possible adaptations over wider scales of space and time.
 The continuation of this progression is now enabling humans and humanity to build mental models of the formation and evolution of the universe." - [source](http://users.tpg.com.au/users/jes999/10.htm#:~:text=Importantly%2C%20the%20models,of%20the%20universe.)

-> "we are on the threshold of developing the capacity to do something that no other organism on this planet has been able to do: to consciously use our modelling of the direction of evolution to increase our chances of participating successfully in future evolution.
+> "We are on the threshold of developing the capacity to do something that no other organism on this planet has been able to do: to consciously use our modelling of the direction of evolution to increase our chances of participating successfully in future evolution.
 We are in the process of developing complex mental models of the direction of evolution.
 These will show what we will have to do individually and collectively to contribute to the future evolutionary success of humanity.
 >
 > But being able to mentally model our evolutionary future does not mean that we will want to use these models to guide our behaviour.
 We will be like the band of hunter-gathers that we visited in our imagination in Chapter 1: they knew what they had to do for future evolutionary success, but did not want to do it.
 Their existing behavioural goals and predispositions clashed with what they would need to do to achieve future success.
 Simply knowing that they had to change their behaviour for future success did not make them want to do so.
 Likewise, rather than embrace evolutionary objectives, many of us will prefer to continue to pursue the values and goals established in us by past evolution.
 We will continue to use our energies to seek social status, self-esteem, power, wealth and the other goals that currently bring us emotional rewards.
 >